-The criminal defense attorneys at McDaniel, Wolff & Benca PLLC understand that freedom is the central tenet of all civil liberties.
-Taking immediate action by building a strong, effective defense is key to protecting yourself and your freedoms.
-We regularly handle the most complex, high-profile criminal cases of any kind or nature.
-Whether your case involves allegations of white collar crimes, violent crimes, or anything in-between, we stand ready to provide you with the best criminal defense possible.
+The criminal defense attorneys at McDaniel, Wolff & Benca PLLC know that freedom is the central tenet of all civil liberties.
+We regularly handle the most complex, high-profile criminal cases of any kind or nature throughout Arkansas.
+Whether your case involves allegations of white collar crimes, violent crimes, narcotics charges, or anything in-between, we stand ready to provide you with the best criminal defense possible.

 Our criminal defense team is led by Patrick Benca.
-Patrick has decades of experience in successfully defending criminal charges of almost any kind or nature, including white collar crimes, homicide charges, drug charges, juvenile cases, criminal appeals, and much more.
+Patrick has decades of experience in successfully defending criminal charges of almost any kind or nature.
 In 2011, Patrick represented Damien Echols of the West Memphis Three and famously facilitated an Alford Plea deal that would result in Echols’ freedom.

 On this page: